Lunaris-Project/lunaris-installer/README.md

 3. Start the installation
 4. Enter your sudo password when prompted
 5. Wait for the installation to complete
-6. Log out and select Hyprland from your display manager
+6. Log out and select Lunaris from your display manager

 ## Package Categories